goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 #### calc_structure_rules

 All the rules of the calculus are encoded in this section of the JSON file.
 The rules are split up into categories both for organizational purposes and for Isabelle performance reasons (the Isabelle `datatype` declaration for data types with a lot of constructors take a very long time to compile).
-The basic groups for the minimal calculus, for example, include nullary (or zero-ary) and unary rule groups:
+The groups for the minimal calculus, for example, include nullary (or zero-ary) and unary rule groups:

 {% highlight json %}
 "calc_structure_rules" : {